lars-sh/parent/README.md

 #### The bad parts
 The following Project Lombok features are disabled on default to minimize your risk.

+##### @Builder
+The annotation `@Builder` is a great helper in writing builder classes.
+While its compatibility with null checks has been improved greatly, it still fails in Eclipse and IntelliJ IDEA and therefore is not recommended to be used.

 ##### @NonNull
 This Lombok annotation adds non-null-checks to method and constructor parameters.
 Those are simple runtime checks, however we decided to go with compile-time checks as described in the next section.

-##### @Builder
-Sadly `@Builder` is incompatible with the default non-nullable concept.
-See https://github.com/rzwitserloot/lombok/issues/1570 for more up-to-date information.

 ##### @Cleanup
 Use try-with-resource statements instead.